EV Charging

 Level 3 Charging

-These charging stations replenish your battery to about 80% in 30 minutes.
-However, they are only found in commercial settings and must be used sparingly to avoid battery damage.
+These charging stations replenish your battery to about 80% in 30 minutes but are found exclusively in commercial settings and not available for home installation.

 Illustrated view of car plugged in with Level 3 DCFC DC Fast ev charging station.